mohammedmarvan/react-admin-dashboard/README.md

 pnpm dev
 ```

-5. Create a user entry in the users table(password should be md5(password))

-6. Use the credentials to login to the website
+8. Use the user(step 6) credentials to login to the website

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.